Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 How do you get around Center Parcs Woburn Forest?

-Center Parcs don’t allow cars on site – apart from when you arrive and leave.
+Centre Parcs don’t allow cars on site – apart from when you arrive and leave.
 So we unpacked and drove to park our car for the weekend before picking up our bikes.
 Cycling is a huge part of a Center Parcs break.
-We hired bikes for Hubby and I and a junior bike for LP.
-We also booked a trailer to attach to Hubby’s bike for Little Man to ride in.
+We hired bikes for Dave and I and a junior bike for LP.
+We also booked a trailer to attach to Dave’s bike for Little Man to ride in.
 The service was fantastic when we picked up our bikes.
 They were all set to the right height for us and we were provided with locks too.
 We hired cycle helmets at the same time.

 Over the weekend we cycled a lot although LP isn’t the most confident at cycling and finds using brakes tricky.
 In the end she went in the trailer with Little Man – and they had a great time together!
 The trailer was great as it had storage space too, perfect for carrying shopping and swim gear.

 What are the dining options like at Woburn Forest?

 On our first night at Center Parcs we ate dinner in our lodge – having bought pizzas with us.
 But, through the weekend we had a great mix of self catering and eating out.
 Center Parcs has all you need for either option with so many restaurants and a supermarket.
 We also had a grocery pack that you can order when you book your holiday.
 This includes all the basics you need to get you started.

 One evening we had a meal at Strada and it was lovely.
 Strada is one of our favourite family restaurants.
 They have colouring packs for the children and chef hats it’s easy to see why they love it so much.
 The children had the three course children’s menu.
 They both ordered the same things – garlic bread with cheese, tagliatelle bolognese and ice cream for dessert.
 The portion sizes were perfect and the food arrived so quickly – we really couldn’t have asked for better service.